mythaxis/mythaxis.github.io/content/issue-38/interlocking-grains-of-light.md

 ![Orbit-lrg](images/Orbit.svg)

 *Thanks for reading - but we'd love feedback!
-Let us know what you think of **The Kid is Killing Me** on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/952983953501258).*
+Let us know what you think of **Interlocking Grains of Light** on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/).*